climateclock/cclock/README.md

 ### Connecting to an existing Wi-Fi network

-If you prefer to use an existing Wi-Fi network instead of creating a hotspot, you can edit `clock.py` to customize the network name and password.
+If you prefer to use an existing Wi-Fi network instead of creating a hotspot, you can edit `prefs.json` to customize the network name and password.

-Scroll down to the `ota_step()` function and edit the strings in the `enable_step()` call.
+First, put the board into writable mode by pressing the reset button and holding down one of the other buttons until the status light turns red (see the preceding section).
+Then open `/Volumes/CIRCUITPY/prefs.json` in a text editor, edit the network's SSID and password, and save the file.

-Once you've done that, put the board into writable mode by pressing the reset button and holding down one of the other buttons until the status light turns red (see the preceding section), then use `tools/matrix_run clock` to write your changes to the board.
+Eject the `/Volumes/CIRCUITPY` drive from your computer, then press the reset button to restart the board.

 ### Software update (under development)